MicrosoftLearning/ai-apps/README.md

 #### Local (in-browser) LLMs

-Browser-based apps use the [Microsoft Phi 3.5-mini](https://azure.microsoft.com/products/phi/) generative AI model.
-The model is loaded in-browser using the [WebLLM](https://webllm.mlc.ai/) JavaScript module running on WebGPU.

-In cases where no GPU is available, or WebGPU is not supported, a fallback mode using the [Phi 2](https://huggingface.co/microsoft/phi-2) model running in the [wllama](https://www.jsdelivr.com/package/npm/@wllama/wllama) WASM-based runtime is used.
+Browser-based apps use [Microsoft Phi](https://azure.microsoft.com/products/phi) models.
+Specifically:

+- Microsoft Phi 3.5-mini
+- Microsoft Phi 3.1-mini
+- Microsoft Phi 2

+In computer and browser combinations that support it, Phi models are loaded and run using the [WebLLM](https://webllm.mlc.ai/) engine, running on WebGPU.
+In cases where no GPU is available, or WebGPU is not supported, the [Wllama](https://github.com/ngxson/wllama/blob/master/README.md) WASM-based runtime is used, running on CPU (which may be considerably slower).
+In most apps, a failsafe "basic" mode in which no model is used and queries are processed using simple string-handling logic and JavaScript libraries is also available as an "option of last resort".

 All in-browser LLM-based apps include a *minimal* content moderation solution in which the app validates input for common potentially offensive or harmful terms, and returns an appropriate message without submitting the prompt to the model.
 In some cases, legitimately non-offensive and non-harmful prompts may be blocked by this mechanism.